Hamilton Family Law Attorneys

 The property that a married couple obtains during the marriage will generally be classified as marital property and subject to equitable distribution.
 Equitable distribution is the process by which a court will separate the joint debts and assets of the couple.

-In many cases, a prenuptial or postnuptial agreement can control how equitable distribution will take place during a divorce.
-But in many divorces, there are no such agreements to fall back on.
+In many cases, a prenuptial or postnuptial agreement can control how equitable distribution will take place during a separation.
+But in many cases, there are no such agreements to fall back on.

 Therefore, courts will look at a variety of factors to decide how to most fairly divide the assets and debts among two divorcing spouses.
 These factors may include: